 3.3.5.
 Social and Behavioral Sciences (at least one 3-credit course): Courses with the GE Social and Behavioral Sciences designation will generally reflect criteria such as: (1) Demonstrate understanding of social and behavioral science methods, concepts, and theories; (2) Formulate basic questions about social behavior and phenomena through interpretive and systematic analyses; (3) Develop empirically-derived and theoretically-informed explanations of human behavior in both its individual and collective dimensions; or (4) Demonstrate a critically-reasoned understanding of social patterns and individual variation congruent with and divergent from those patterns.

 3.4.
 Pathways to Completion through Pre-Major Courses: Pre-Major courses are those that are taken in lower division, incorporating General Education, and that begin preparing students for their intended major course of study.
 The number of credits in a Pre-Major set of courses is determined by both departmental faculty and the appropriate Major Committee (Section 6.1).
 Pre-Major courses should resemble those offered in four-year institutions leading to an approved major.

 3.4.1.
-Lower-Division Pre-Major Requirements: In establishing policies and procedures to support ease of transfer and timely progress toward graduation for USHE students, the Board of Regents recognizes that Pre-Majors and emphases may differ because of the institutions’ unique missions.
+Lower-Division Pre-Major Requirements: In establishing policies and procedures to support ease of transfer and timely progress toward graduation for USHE students, the Board of Higher Education recognizes that Pre-Majors and emphases may differ because of the institutions’ unique missions.
 Committees and procedures are therefore established to provide common lower-division Pre-Major requirements so that when students transfer or apply for upper-division majors, they will receive full value for their academic work.